andersoncustodio/vim-sync/README.md

-Super simple plugin in development phase that uses the `scp` command for Download or upload the file being edited.
+Super simple plugin in development phase that uses the `rsync` command for Download or upload the file being edited.

 ### Configuration